V 10.1, Oct. 2020 Go to latest version

-QuIP (QUick Image Processing) is a complete environment for image processing, pschophysical experimentation, and data analysis written by Jeff Mulligan from NASA.
+QuIP (QUick Image Processing) (@GitHub) is a complete environment for image processing, pschophysical experimentation, and data analysis written by Jeff Mulligan from NASA.
 Since QuIP is interpretative it can be used interactively, line-by-line.
 Large programs are typically written directly in the scripting language.
 Graphical user interfaces may be constructed in the scripting language, and linkage is provided to a number of external libraries such as OpenCV, GSL, etc. Scripts can be executed with very little modification on nVidia GPU's on systems where CUDA is installed.
 The system has recently been ported to Apple's iOS for iPad and iPhone (released soon).
 The system builds on UNIX systems such as Linux and Mac OSX using standard tools.
-Here is the online manual.

 The Grouping Elements Rendering Toolbox (GERT) developed by GestaltReVision of Leuven, Belgium, is a Matlab and Octave Toolbox for constructing perceptual grouping stimuli.
 It is open source and free and comes with a manual and demo files.
 A paper on it has been published by Demeyer & Machilsen (2011) in Behavior Research Methods.
 On the right are some example stimuli.